syntax-syndicate/beeai-platform/docs/ACP/ACP.md

 When interacting with MCP-only systems, ACP implementations can fall back to basic functionality while still leveraging the enhanced capabilities when available.

+### 6.2 Natural Language Interaction Protocol (NLIP) Compatibility

+> ⚠️TBD: **NLIP connection**: ACP and NLIP complement each other in creating a comprehensive communication ecosystem.
+The following aspects ensure compatibility between the protocols:

 ## 7. Security Considerations

 ACP implements a robust security model: